-Subcontractor Responsibility
+Subcontractor Responsibility:

-- A. The Contractor shall include the language of this section in each of its first tier subcontracts and shall require each of its subcontractors to include the same language of this section in each of their subcontracts, adjusting only as necessary the terms used for the contracting parties.
+- A. The Contractor shall include the language of this section in each of its first tier subcontracts, and shall require each of its subcontractors to include the same language of this section in each of their subcontracts, adjusting only as necessary the terms used for the contracting parties.
 Upon request of the Owner, the Contractor shall promptly provide documentation to the Owner demonstrating that the subcontractor meets the subcontractor responsibility criteria below.
-The requirements of this section apply to all subcontractors regardless of tier. - B. At the time of subcontract execution, the Contractor shall verify that each of its first tier subcontractors meets the following bidder responsibility criteria: - 1.
-Have a current certificate of registration in compliance with RCW 18.27, an electrical contractor license, if required by RCW 19.28, an elevator contractor license, if required by RCW 70.87, or a plumbing contractor license if required by RCW 18.106; - 2.
+The requirements of this section apply to all subcontractors regardless of tier. - B. At the time of subcontract execution, the Contractor shall verify that each of its first tier subcontractors meets the following bidder responsibility criteria: - Have a current certificate of registration in compliance with RCW 18.27, an electrical contractor license, if required by chapter 19.28 RCW, an elevator contractor license, if required by chapter 70.87 RCW, or a plumbing contractor license if required by chapter 18.106 RCWwhich must have been in effect at the time of subcontract bid submittalexecution; - 2.
 Have a current Washington Unified Business Identifier (UBI) number; - 3.
-If applicable, have: - a.
-Have Industrial Insurance (workers' compensation) coverage for the subcontractor's employees working in Washington, as required in RCW 51; - b.
+If applicable, have: - Have Industrial Insurance (workers' compensation) coverage for the subcontractor's employees working in Washington, as required in RCW 51; - b.
 A Washington Employment Security Department number, as required in RCW 50; - c.
-A Washington Department of Revenue state excise tax registration number, as required in RCW 82; - 4.
-Not be disqualified from bidding on any public works contract under RCW 39.06.010 or 39.12.065 (3). - 5.
-For public works projects subject to the apprenticeship utilization requirements of RCW 39.04.320, not have been found out of compliance by the Washington state apprenticeship and training council for working apprentices out of ratio, without appropriate supervision, or outside their approved work processes as outlined in their standards of apprenticeship under RCW 49.04 for the one-year period immediately preceding the first date of advertising for the project.
+A Washington Department of Revenue state excise tax registration number, as required in RCW 82;